-In the course of 2019, the Danish government - backed by a broad parliamentary majority - set a target for a 70% reduction in $CO_2$ emissions against 1990 to be achieved by 2030.
-Reaching this ambitious goal will demand substantial public and private investment and changes on all fronts, along with constructive and close cooperation between authorities and companies.
+Backed by a broad parliamentary majority, the Danish

+government has targeted a 70% reduction in CO2 emission from 1990 levels by 2030.
+Achieving this ambitious goal will require significant public and private investment, restructuring on all fronts, as well as constructive and close cooperation between authorities and companies.